ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped" "800" /%}}

+This Staten Island Directory from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the corner of State Street and Castleton Avenue:

+{{% fig "staten-island/1886-staten-island-directory-p117" "500" /%}}

 Other maps showing this property include the Colton and  Dripps maps:

 {{% fig "staten-island/1866-colton-map-cropped" "800" /%}}
 {{% fig "staten-island/1872-dripps-map-cropped" "800" /%}}

-This Staten Island Directory from 1886 still lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the corner of State and Castleton streets:

-{{% fig "staten-island/1886-staten-island-directory-p117" /%}}

 A partial timeline of events in Staten Island while the Mills lived there:
 <figure class="quote-only">